mik3caprio/food-fiddle/README.md

 gtk+                    ossp-uuid     smpeg
 ~~~~

+If you're not using Homebrew, we recommend you use the latest versions of
+each of these packages in whatever package manager you are using.
+It's
+reasonably likely that you won't run into too many problems if you're a
+little more bleeding edge than Homebrew is.

 ####2.
 Heroku

-In addition to this repository, we will maintain a Heroku instance with live
+In addition to this repository, we will maintain a Heroku instance with a
+web server / web site that will have live visualizations and informational
-visualizations and informational content.
-This repository will act as a
+content.
+This repository will act as a gateway to deploy to that instance.
-gateway to deploy to that instance.
-Stay tuned for more details there.
+Stay tuned for more details about this as we progress.

 [http://heroku.com/](http://heroku.com/)